projectacrn/acrn-hypervisor/doc/tutorials/rtvm_performance_tips.rst

      echo 0 > /proc/kernel/timer_migration

 Tip: Add ``mce=off`` to RT VM kernel parameters.
-   This parameter disables the mce periodic timer and avoids a VM-exit.
+   This parameter disables the MCE periodic timer and avoids a VM-exit.

 Tip: Disable the Intel processor C-state and P-state of the RTVM.
    Power management of a processor could save power, but it could also impact